-10.0 Solid Waste Management
+11 Solid Waste Management

-The Solid Waste Activity manages the refuse collection, disposal and recycling services for the Waitomo District.
+11.1.1 The Solid Waste Group of Activities manage the refuse collection, disposal and recycling services for the Waitomo District.
 The solid waste network involves a series of recycling and transfer stations throughout the District.
 Residual waste is deposited at the District Landfill in Te Kuiti.

-The Solid Waste Activity is made up of three sub activities:
+- 11.2.1 The Solid Waste GOA is made up of three functions:

-- 1. Kerbside Collection and Recycling;
+- 1. Kerbside Collection

-- 2. Management which includes Landfill; and
+- 2. Waste Disposal

-- 3. Management and Waste Minimisation.
+- 3. Waste Minimisation

-People generate un-recyclable waste each day and the current trend of increasing amounts of packaging and waste material results in an ongoing challenge for waste management.
+- 11.2.2 People generate un-recyclable waste each day and the current trend of increasing amounts of packaging and waste material results in an ongoing challenge for waste management.
 If waste is not managed in an appropriate manner it may result in serious public health and environmental concerns.